A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 According to the new rules (Section 31 of the CGST Act), under a composition scheme, a seller must deliver a Bill Of Supply to the customer for the value of goods sold instead of a tax invoice, and taxes are not applicable.

-Yes, HSN is necessary for bills of supply, subject to specific conditions: HSN Code is not required if annual turnover is less than Rs.
+Yes, HSN is necessary for bills of supply, subject to specific conditions: The issuer excludes the HSN Code if the annual turnover is less than Rs.
 15 million.

 According to Rule 47 of the CGST Rules, 2017, the Tax Invoice referred to in Rule 46 of the CGST Rules, 2017 must be issued within 30 days of the date of service provided.

-ITC can only be claimed if the person has a valid document and has received the goods or services or their installments.
+The person claims ITC only when they possess a valid document and have received the goods or services or their installments.

-The threshold limit is the amount of payment for which no TDS is required.
-TDS will be applied only if the payment exceeds the allowable amount.
+The issuer considers the threshold limit as the payment amount for which no TDS applies.
+They apply TDS only when the payment exceeds the allowable amount.